karanidenis/alu-AirBnB_clone/README.md

 Update attributes of an object
 Destroy an object

 USING THE CONSOLE:

- the console can be run both interactively and non-interactively.
+The console can be run both interactively and non-interactively.
 To run the console in interactive mode, pipe any command(s) into an execution of the file console.py at the command line.

  $ ./console.py
 (hbnb) help